a20815579/C_to_Jasmin_Comiler/README.md

-# java_assembly_code_generator
+# C_to_Jasmin_Comiler
-using lex and yacc to form a compiler, convert C code to java assembly code.
+Using lex and yacc to form a compiler which can convert C code to java assembly code(Jasmin instruction).
 ## File discription
 - compiler_hw3.l
 It is a lexical analyzer(scanner).
 The scanner transforms a character stream of source program into a token stream.